• Level of education

 Read more

-Master electrokinetics and associated mathematical tools such as limited developments, Fourier and Laplace transforms and matrix calculation.
+Master electrokinetics and related mathematical tools such as limited developments, Fourier and Laplace transforms, and matrix calculus.

 Implementation of simple algorithms